Pepperdine plays in WCC Tournament against the Pacific - WTOP News

 Paradise, Nevada; Thursday, 5:30 p.m.
 EST

 The Waves have gone 5-11 against WCC teams, with a 7-8 record in non-conference play.
-Pepperdine allows 75.6 points to opponents and has been outscored by 3.1 points per game.
+Pepperdine ranks sixth in the WCC in team defense, giving up 75.6 points while holding opponents to 49.4% shooting.

-The Tigers are 0-16 in WCC play.
-Pacific is 3-1 in one-possession games.
+The Tigers’ record in WCC games is 0-16.
+Pacific ranks ninth in the WCC shooting 31.9% from 3-point range.

-Pepperdine averages 72.5 points per game, 6.6 fewer points than the 79.1 Pacific gives up.
-Pacific averages 6.4 made 3-pointers per game this season, 0.2 fewer makes per game than Pepperdine gives up.
+Pepperdine is shooting 44.8% from the field this season, 3.1 percentage points lower than the 47.9% Pacific allows to opponents.
+Pacific averages 65.4 points per game, 10.2 fewer points than the 75.6 Pepperdine gives up to opponents.

 TOP PERFORMERS: Michael Ajayi is averaging 17.2 points and 9.5 rebounds for the Waves.
-Jevon Porter is averaging 17.7 points and 5.8 rebounds over the past 10 games.
+Jevon Porter is averaging 17.7 points over the last 10 games.

+Donovan Williams is shooting 35.1% and averaging 9.9 points for the Tigers.
+Jalen Brown is averaging 1.2 made 3-pointers over the last 10 games.

 LAST 10 GAMES: Waves: 3-7, averaging 73.7 points, 29.8 rebounds, 11.4 assists, 4.6 steals and 2.0 blocks per game while shooting 46.0% from the field.
 Their opponents have averaged 81.7 points per game.